5-112815595-T-C

 Variant summary

 Our verdict is Pathogenic.
-Variant got 12 ACMG points: 12P and 0B.
+The variant received 12 ACMG points: 12P and 0B.
 PVS1_ModeratePM2PP5_Very_Strong

-The NM_000038.6(APC):c.933+2T>C variant causes a splice donor change involving the alteration of a conserved nucleotide.
+The NM_000038.6(APC):c.933+2T>C variant causes a splice donor, intron change involving the alteration of a conserved nucleotide.
 The variant allele was found at a frequency of 0.000000687 in 1,455,924 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a pathogenic outcome for this variant.
 2/3 splice prediction tools predicting alterations to normal splicing.
 Variant has been reported in ClinVar as Likely pathogenic (★★).

 Frequency